 What’s New in Exasol 8?

-Exasol 8 is based on a new architecture that has many advantages, and that provides you with more flexibility to deploy Exasol on the platform of your choice.
-The new architecture also significantly changes the procedures for installation, deployment, and update of Exasol.
-The main features of the new architecture are explained in this section.
+Exasol 8 is based on a new architecture that provides many advantages and more flexibility to deploy Exasol on the platform of your choice.
+This new architecture also significantly changes the procedures for installation, deployment, and update of Exasol.
+This section describes some of the main features and differences that are introduced in Exasol 8.

-This version also brings a number of new features, while some features that existed in previous versions may have been altered or deprecated.
-For more information about the new features and details of the changes introduced with each release, refer to the Release Notes page.
+This version of Exasol brings a number of new features and improvements, while some features that existed in previous versions may have been altered or deprecated.
+For more details of the changes introduced with each new Exasol release, see the Release Notes.

 Software and OS Decoupling

-Previous versions of Exasol for on-premises installation were provided as a complete system, consisting of an Exasol database installed on a custom CentOS-based operating system.
-Exasol is now instead provided as a software package that can be deployed on a public cloud platform or installed on a Linux system on your own hardware.
+Previous on-premises versions of Exasol have been provided as complete systems, consisting of an Exasol database installed on a custom CentOS-based operating system.
+Exasol is now instead provided as a software package that can be deployed on a public cloud platform or installed on your own system, using a Linux distribution of your choice.
+We recommend using either Red Hat Enterprise Linux 8/9 or Ubuntu 20.04 LTS/22.04 LTS.

 Object Storage

-For cloud deployments, the database persistent storage is moved from local disks to object storage, such as Amazon S3.
-This architectural change lowers the overall cost of an Exasol deployment in the cloud, since object storage is cheaper than the equivalent attached persistent disks.
+For deployments on public cloud platforms, the database persistent storage is moved from local disks to object storage, such as Amazon S3.
+This lowers the overall cost of an Exasol deployment in the cloud, since object storage is cheaper than the equivalent attached persistent disks.

 For more information, see Storage Management.